beling/book-pl/src/ch18-03-pattern-syntax.md

 With values that have many parts, we can use the `..` syntax to use only a few parts and ignore the rest, avoiding the need to list underscores for each ignored value.
 The `..` pattern ignores any parts of a value that we haven’t explicitly matched in the rest of the pattern.
-In Listing 18-23, we have a `Point` struct that holds a coordinate in three-dimensional space.
+In listing 18-23, we have a `Point` struct that holds a coordinate in three-dimensional space.
 In the `match` expression, we want to operate only on the `x` coordinate and ignore the values in the `y` and `z` fields.